 |Moisture Resistance||Average||Very good|

-Next, let’s check out these differences in detail.
+Now, let’s check the differences in detail.

-You should know that polyurethane is a clear coat meaning that the finish doesn’t give any color to wood.
-Instead, polyurethane forms a transparent layer that reveals the color and texture of the surface underneath.
-Though DIYers frequently claim to see yellow tints on their polyurethane finish, this is usually when too many coats of the polyurethane are applied.
+Polyurethane is a clear coat finish that doesn’t give any color to surfaces.
+Instead, it forms a transparent layer that reveals the color and texture of the surface underneath.
+This is because polyurethane doesn’t have paint pigments on its formula.

-There isn’t a specific cost for either finish but generally, Tung oil costs more than polyurethane.
-The reason for this is that the process of making Tung oil is expensive and time-consuming.
-For starters, the Tung tree where Tung oil is gotten from is only native to China.
-This makes it a bit difficult to get the needed resources to make the wood oil.
+Generally, Tung oil costs more than polyurethane because making it is harder.
+The Tung tree, where Tung oil is gotten from, is only native to China.
+This makes it difficult to get the needed resources to make the wood oil.
 Also, the wood oil must go through processing to make it lighter since raw Tung oil takes forever to dry.

 Polyurethane offers better moisture resistance than Tung oil.
 The presence of urethane (plastic-like) compounds in the polyurethane formula makes it impossible for moisture (water or oil) to penetrate its coating.
 Also, the paint particles are tightly bonded, making it even more difficult for water to get through.